Dissolution of The Oraculum

 The terms of the amicable split to date have not been completely adhered to with reference to the allocation of space in the Ryhope Road address, the unauthorised use of the joint bank account, removal of partnership assets from the premises without consent and regarding matters of civility in the shared environment.

-A “deed of trust” document regarding the lease agreement for Ryhope Road and the property itself was also received 5th December 2018 however this has been dismissed on grounds that the Ryhope Road property has been rented as a whole and a tenant does not have the right to make amendments, covenants or have the right to request or enforce a deed of trust.
+A “deed of trust” document regarding the lease agreement for Ryhope Road and the property itself was also received by Anne from Maddi on 5th December 2018 however this has been dismissed on grounds that the Ryhope Road property has been rented as a whole and a single tenant does not have the right to make amendments, covenants or have the right to request or enforce a deed of trust.

 The lease is currently in force at Ryhope Road, Grangetown and as per Section LR14 of the lease, and Section 37 (sub section 37.1 - Covenants ) tenants are unable to make amendments to this.

 It is also noted that on request of a floor plan from the landlord on the 5th December 2018 with the intention of allocating floor space, this was declined by the landlord.

 Maddi called the landlord on the 2nd January 2019 and it was verbally agreed that the rent & other commitments regarding the property would be halved.
 This has been verbally agreed by the landlord and tenants and no other agreement is required.